phpbb/documentation/development/extensions/tutorial_key_concepts.rst

     // acme/demo/language/en/controller.php
     $user->add_lang_ext(‘acme/demo’, array(‘common’, ‘controller’));

-For performance reasons, tt is preferred to use the above method to load language files at any point in your extension’s code execution where the language keys are needed.
+For performance reasons, it is preferred to use the above method to load language files at any point in your extension’s code execution where the language keys are needed.
 However, if it is absolutely necessary to load an extension's language keys globally, so they are available at all times, the ``core.user_setup`` PHP event should be used.